marcteale/home-assistant.io/source/_integrations/nest.markdown

 {% details "Enable events and Pub/Sub topic [Device Access & Cloud Console]" %}

-The Nest Device Access Console Pub/Sub setup process has changed as of January 23rd 2025. **Please make sure you are using the latest version of Home Assistant**.
+The Nest Device Access Console Pub/Sub setup process was changed in January 2025. **Please make sure you are using the latest version of Home Assistant**.

 This section describes how to configure your Device Access Project to publish events for devices in your home.
 Home Assistant and the Device Access Project must be configured to use the *Topic Name*, otherwise you will not receive events.